 In the guide

-Although the United Kingdom has left the European Union (EU), certain pieces of legislation (formally known as 'retained EU law') will still apply until such time as they are replaced by new UK legislation; this means that you will still see references to EU regulations in our guidance.
+Although the United Kingdom left the European Union (EU) in 2021, certain pieces of legislation (known as 'assimilated law') continue to apply until such time as they are replaced by new UK legislation, revoked or permitted to expire.
+This means that our guidance still contains references to legislation that originated from the EU.

 This guidance is for England and Wales

-If you sell at car boot sales this information will help you decide whether or not you are a 'trader' and, if so, what you must do to comply with the law.
+If you sell at car boot sales, this information will help you decide whether or not you are a 'trader' and, if so, what you must do to comply with the law.
 It is also designed to help genuine private sellers decide what they should and should not sell.

 There is no consensus among local authorities as to how car boot sales should be classified, but in some areas councils impose the normal conditions attached to market licences.
-Some will permit car boot sales only if the proceeds are going to charity as opposed to benefiting commercial enterprises.
+Some will permit car boot sales only if the proceeds are going to charity, as opposed to benefiting commercial enterprises.
 Other authorities permit only a small number of sales per year.

 Therefore, as a participant, your behaviour may positively or adversely affect the view of authorities to grant future licences to car boot sale organisers, so be responsible about noise, litter and traffic, as well as your conduct towards customers at the sale.

 Traders